-Enables/disables the dynamic DNS feature.
-When Dynamic DNS is enabled, DNS for the system the IOLAN will automatically update its IP address with DynDNS.org if it changes.
+- Enable DynamicEnables/disables the dynamic DNS feature.
+When Dynamic DNS is enabled, the IOLAN will automatically update its IP address with DynDNS.org if it changes.Default: Disabled - Host Specify the registered hostname with DynDNS.org that will be updated with the IOLAN's IP address should it change.

-Host

-Specify the registered hostname with DynDNS.org that will be updated with the IOLAN's IP address should it change.
 Put in the full name; for example, mydeviceserver.dyndns.org.

-User Name Specify the user name used to access the account set up on the DynDNS.org

-Password Specify the password used to access the account set up on the DynDNS.org
+User Name Specify the user name used to access the account set up on the DynDNS.org server.
+Password Specify the password used to access the account set up on the DynDNS.org server.
+Account Settings Button Click this button to configure the Dynamic DNS DynDNS.org account information.